This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MeAndMyTea #CollectiveBias

 If you've hung out here for awhile, you know that I'm a girl that likes to do some dipping of my baked goods in drinks.
 Caramel Madeleines are the perfect tea dipping cakes.
 Well, any madeleine is the perfect dipping cake.
 I'm always up the air on whether I should call them cake or cookie, but I'm kind of pretty sure they're considered cakes even though I watched them kind of accept them as a cookie on the holiday baking challenge last year.

-What I’m getting at is that I won’t judge you if you don’t judge me.
+What I'm getting at is that I won't judge you if you don't judge me.
 Deal?
 Deal!
 If you want to make these caramel madeleines, you will need a specialty pan.
-But these little guys are well worth the cost AND you can experiment with y0ur own recipes.
-Oh, I do happen to have a chocolate mint chip madeleine recipe as well.
+But these little guys are well worth the cost AND you can experiment with your own recipes.

 I had some delicious salted caramel coating chocolate left over from a previous project I was working on and thought little wooden salted caramel chocolate spoons would be the perfect addition for the tea.
 If you love your tea sweetened a little, these guys are perfect.
 It takes a few minutes of stirring to get the chocolate mixed into the very hot tea, because chocolate and water are natural enemies but they do come together and make a slightly creamy, sweetened tea.
 It goes perfectly with this Salted Caramel Bigelow tea that I've been drinking.